rfazmn/match-2-prototype/README.md

 # match-2-prototype
 Unity match-2 (aka blast) game prototype

--Target resolution: 1080x1920
+-Target resolution: 1080x1920\n

--Cells in the grid can be changed to the target type via "grid controller"(you have to lock "grid controller" and select the cells you want to change in the scene)
+-Cells in the grid can be changed to the target type via "grid controller"(you have to lock "grid controller" and select the cells you want to change in the scene)\n

--Grid can be created dynamically via "grid controller"

--Goals can be created dynamically via "goal handler"
+-Grid can be created dynamically via "grid controller"\n -Goals can be created dynamically via "goal handler"\n

 ![showcase](https://github.com/rfazmn/match-2-prototype/assets/32778959/c67a0509-b5ef-44e9-b726-c07117289e33)